 Firebase Analytics to Snowflake - Firebase Logo

-Developed in 2011, Firebase is a cross-platform app development platform that assists enterprises in building, improving, and growing their apps.
+Firebase is a cloud-hosted NoSQL database that stores data in JSON format and synchronizes it in real-time to all connected clients.
 Firebase includes Firebase Analytics which helps businesses understand how Android and iOS users engage with their applications.
 It includes metrics like average revenue per user (ARPU), active users, retention resorts, event counts, and more for measuring user engagement.
-These different metrics are combined with varying properties like device type, app version, and OS version to provide businesses with meaningful insights into how users interact with their apps.

 Key Features of Firebase Analytics